-While Chapter Eight discussed strategies for integrating outside source material into your writing, this chapter covers the mechanics of the endnote and bibliography citation formats.
+While Chapter Eight discussed strategies for integrating outside source material into your writing, this chapter covers the mechanics of Chicago Manual of Style endnote and bibliography citation formats.
 Students are advised to consult Chapter Eight to develop an understanding of basic citation practices before attempting to format CMOS endnote and bibliography entries.

 In academic writing, footnotes, endnotes, and parenthetical documentation indicate the original sources of words or ideas you borrow from other authors.
 These forms of documentation are unique to the different style manual formats.
-The specific citation formats provided in this chapter follow The Chicago Manual of Style (CMOS), as all papers written at Marine Corps University are expected to follow this style.
-Chicago style is used mainly in historical and military writing, while the Modern Language Association (MLA) style is used mainly in the disciplines of English and other related humanities.
-The American Psychological Association (APA) style, on the other hand, is used largely in social science and business writing.
+The Chicago Manual of Style (CMOS) is used mainly in historical and military writing, while the Modern Language Association (MLA) style is used mainly in the disciplines of English and other related humanities.
+The American Psychological Association (APA) style is used largely in social science and business writing.
 The main differences you will find among the three citation styles reside in the use of in-text citations or notes, the references page, block quotation length, and page format.
-Table 8 summarizes the key differences between these three commonly used citation styles.